hungrymonkey/another-challenges/README_EXPLANATION.md

 ### Performance

-#### Proper Floyd heap sort https://en.wikipedia.org/wiki/Binary_heap#Building_a_heap
+* Proper Floyd heap sort https://en.wikipedia.org/wiki/Binary_heap#Building_a_heap
-#### Implement and test skip lists
+* Implement and test skip lists
-#### Implement delete and modify so I do not need to rebuild the whole tree whenever the user inputs anything
+* Implement delete and modify so the whole tree does not need to be rebuilt.

 ### Frontend
-#### Use Jison to test grammars and implement error messages
+* Use Jison to test grammars and implement error messages
-#### Create more visuals to help the user understand the result
+* Create more visuals results.

-## Rational:
+## Rationale:
 Naive Solution: A native solution can be used as a reference as the absolute floor of runtime performance.

 Giving up Hashmaps: Coding test abused hash maps often.
 This problem needs to see each elements sorted neighbor from an unsorted list.
 Hashmaps do not sort arrays which eliminates this data structure.

-Evaluate the Array in reverse: Evaluting right to left requires me to build the whole tree then remove each element in order at a time.
-However, evaluting left to right allow me to slowly build the tree as I evaluate each element.
+Evaluate the Array in reverse:
+The tree needs need to be built and remove one by one when the array is evaluated right to left.
+However, each element is evaluated as the tree is built right to left which removes uncessary deletes

 Data Structure: This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, this problem requires arbitary inserts in the middle of the array.
 Since memove is slow, this problem needs a way to have cheap inserts and neighbor transversal.